Shirley Stovroff

-Shirley Stovroff [Stovie] (March 18, 1931 – September 16, 1994) was a catcher who played from 1948 through 1952 in the All-American Girls Professional Baseball League.
+Shirley "Stovie" Stovroff (March 18, 1931 – September 16, 1994) was a catcher who played from 1948 through 1952 in the All-American Girls Professional Baseball League (AAGPBL).
 Stovroff batted and threw right-handed.
 She was born in Madison, Illinois.

 Stovroff entered the All-American Girls Professional Baseball League in 1948 with the expansion Springfield Sallies, playing for them part of that season before joining the South Bend Blue Sox for the rest of her career (1948–1952).

 Her most productive season came in 1951, when she hit a .266 average in 100 games, including 81 hits, and drove in 54 runs while scoring 37 times.
 She also was a member of the South Bend teams that clinched the Championship titles in 1951 and 1952.